Equus (play): Act 1

-Martin Dysart is a psychiatrist in a psychiatric hospital.
-He begins with a monologue in which he outlines the case of 17-year-old Alan Strang, who blinded six horses.
-He also divulges his feeling that his occupation is not all that he wishes it to be and his feelings of dissatisfaction and disappointment about his barren life.
-Dysart finds that the supply of troubled young people for him to "adjust" back into "normal" living is never-ending, but he doubts the value of treating these youths, since they will simply return to a dull, normal life that lacks any commitment and "worship" (a recurring theme).
-He comments that Alan Strang's crime was extreme, but adds that just such extremity is needed to break free from the chains of existence.
+Martin Dysart is a psychiatrist working in a psychiatric hospital.
+He begins with a monologue in which he outlines the case of 17-year-old Alan Strang, who has blinded six horses.
+He divulges his feeling that his occupation is not all that he wishes it to be and his dissatisfaction and disappointment with his life.
+Dysart finds that the supply of troubled young people for him to "adjust" back into "normal" living is never-ending, but he doubts the value of treating these youths, since they will simply return to a dull, normal life that lacks any commitment or "worship".
+He comments that while Strang's crime was extreme, just such extremity is needed to break free from the chains of existence.

 A court magistrate, Hesther Saloman, visits Dysart, believing that he has the skills to help Alan come to terms with what he did.
-At the hospital, Dysart has a great deal of difficulty making any kind of headway with Alan, who at first responds to questioning by singing TV advertising jingles.
+At the hospital, Dysart struggles to engage with Alan, who at first responds to questioning by singing TV advertising jingles.

 Dysart reveals a dream he has had, in a Homeric Grecian setting, in which he is a public official presiding over a mass ritual sacrifice.
-One after another, he slices open the abdomens of hundreds of children, and pulls out their entrails.
-He becomes disgusted with what he is doing, but fears being murdered in the same manner if discovered as a "non-believer" by the other priests, so does not stop.
-Eventually the other priests, aware of his misgivings, grab the knife from his hand—at which point he awakens from the dream.
+One after another, he slices open the abdomens of hundreds of children and pulls out their entrails.
+He becomes disgusted with what he is doing, but fears being murdered in the same manner if discovered as a "non-believer" by the other priests, and so continues.
+Eventually the other priests become aware of his misgivings and grab the knife from his hand, at which point he awakens from the dream.

 Dysart interviews Alan's parents.
 He learns that, from an early age, Alan has been receiving conflicting views on religion from his parents.
-Alan's mother, Dora, is a devout Christian who has read to him daily from the Bible.
-This practice has antagonized Alan's father Frank, a non-believer.
+Alan's mother, Dora, is a devout Christian who has read to him daily from the Bible, but this practice has antagonized Alan's father Frank, a non-believer.

 Slowly, Dysart makes contact with Alan by playing a game where each of them asks a question, which must be answered honestly.